aporeto-inc/gaia/doc/documentation.md

 Type: `integer`

-Non-zero counter indicates analyzed connections for unencrypted, encrypted, andpackets from endpoint applications with the TCP Fast Open option set.
+Non-zero counter indicates analyzed connections for unencrypted, encrypted, and packets from endpoint applications with the TCP Fast Open option set.
 These are not dropped counter.

 ##### `connectionsDropped`